-The continued high client numbers placed significant demands on our Support Services Team, and a sixth Breast Care Nurse and additional Counselling hours were added to ensure no drop-in support for each client.
-The growth in demand for our services has continued into 2023 and confirms the foresight of our Board of Directors when commencing our growth strategy in 2016.
+The continued high client numbers placed significant demands on our Support Services Team, and a sixth Breast Care Nurse and additional Counselling hours were added to ensure continued support for each of our clients.
+The growth in demand for our services has continued and confirms the foresight of our Board of Directors when commencing our growth strategy in 2016.
 Since the commencement of this strategy, income has more than doubled to meet the growing demand for our services.

-Again in 2022, we faced the cancellation of major events due to COVID, including our flagship fundraising event the Long Table Lunch and our Support Groups Client Christmas Celebration.
-The team continue to innovate and find new approaches to what have become everyday challenges, and fundraising initiatives including on online auction and golf day continued, and our online presence and growth of online service delivery continued to grow.
+Again in 2023, we faced the cancellation of major events, including our flagship fundraising event the Long Table Lunch.
+The team continue to innovate and find new approaches to what have become everyday challenges, and fundraising initiatives including an online auction (Bids for Breastfriends), our golf day continued and grew in participants, and our online presence and growth of online service delivery continued to grow.
 Other achievements include business process improvements, mobilising our team and developing new efficiencies to drive increased service delivery.

-As an organisation dedicated to providing personalised support services tailored to the needs of each individual client, our greatest investment and our greatest asset is our Team, without whom our Support Services would not be possible.
+As an organisation dedicated to providing personalised support services tailored to the needs of each individual client, our greatest investment and our greatest asset is our Team and support from our donors and volunteers, without whom our Support Services would not be possible.

-Expenses were significantly reduced wherever possible to minimise the impact of the challenging fundraising period, and to position the organisation for a strong start to 2023, as evidenced by the \$63,088 net deficit result against a budgeted deficit of \$274,872.
+Expenses were significantly reduced wherever possible to minimise the impact of the challenging fundraising period, and to position the organisation for a strong start to 2024, as evidenced by the \$63,088 net deficit result against a budgeted deficit of \$274,872.

 Our growth initiatives strategy to encourage donors to make regular monthly contributions continues, so that we can be assured of sustainable income to fund our vital services.
 This strategy requires significant upfront costs, which we recognised would be high at the outset, and we carefully weighed our decision against the expected benefit of the future income streams and the resources available to us.
-Seven years into the program, targets are being met and key indicators continue to perform as originally planned.
+Eight years into the program, targets are being met and key indicators continue to perform as originally planned.
 The implementation of our growth initiatives strategy was and remains a sound decision, as demonstrated by our ability to meet the ongoing client demand for services.

 The reported deficit in operations of \$63,088 (\$211,784 better than budgeted) is the result of strong financial management throughout the year and savings in expenses across the board.

 With over 1,800 people in WA diagnosed with breast cancer each year, it is vital that we not only invest in delivering support services today, but also in creating sustainable income sources to allow us to be here for those affected in the future.

-Cash and invested funds on 31 December 2022 total \$2,617,719 (31 December 2021 \$2,765,358).
+Cash and invested funds on 31 December 2023 total \$3,174,428 (31 December 2022 \$2,617,719).

-Strategic Horizon
+Strategic horizon

-In 2023 we welcome new CEO Max Clarke to lead Breast Cancer Care WA into the future.
+In 2023 we welcomed new CEO Max Clarke to lead Breast Cancer Care WA into the future and we are pleased with the progress being made.